paldhous/ucb/2014/dataviz/md_raw/class8.md

 KML can also be compressed into KMZ files.
 To create a KMZ file from KML, open the file in Google Earth, right-click on the file in the `Places` panel, select `Save Place As`, and then select `KMZ` under format.

-KML has been adopted as a standard for geographic data, and so can be used by a wide range of mapping applications, including GIS software.
+KML has been adopted as a standard for geographic data, and so can be used by a wide range of mapping applications, including Geographic Information Systems (GIS) software.

 #### GeoJSON

-[GeoJSON](http://geojson.org/) is a variant of JSON designed for encoding geographic data, commonly used for data-driven online maps.
+[GeoJSON](http://geojson.org/) is a variant of JSON develeoped for encoding geographic data, commonly used for data-driven online maps.
 Its overall structure is the same as conventional JSON.
-Each `Feature` has `properties`, which can be any data related to the feature, and `geometry`, which includes its `type` (point, polygon and so on) and latitude and longitude `coordinates`.
+Each `Feature` has `properties`, which can be any data related to the feature, `geometry`, which includes its `type` (point, polygon and so on), and latitude and longitude `coordinates`.
 Features can be grouped into a `FeatureCollection`.
-Here, for example, are the first ten addresses we geocoded earlier using the Bing maps API, encoded as GeoJSON:
+Here, for example, are the first ten addresses we geocoded earlier using the Bing maps API, encoded as GeoJSON (you may need to scroll to the right to see all of the data):

 ```JSON
 {
 "type": "FeatureCollection",
 "crs": { "type": "name", "properties": { "name": "urn:ogc:def:crs:OGC:1.3:CRS84" } },

 "features": [
 { "type": "Feature", "properties": { "address": "1800 25th St, San Francisco, CA, 94107", "bing_type": "Address", "bing_confidence": "High", "bing_latitude": 37.753067, "bing_longitude": -122.397484 }, "geometry": { "type": "Point", "coordinates": [ -122.397484, 37.753067 ] } },
 { "type": "Feature", "properties": { "address": "302 Silver Ave, San Francisco, CA, 94112", "bing_type": "Address", "bing_confidence": "High", "bing_latitude": 37.727722, "bing_longitude": -122.430573 }, "geometry": { "type": "Point", "coordinates": [ -122.430573, 37.727722 ] } },